-Risk Characterization: EPA applies a margin of exposure approach to calculate potential human health risks of new chemicals.
-A benchmark (acceptable) margin of exposure is derived by applying uncertainty factors for the following types of extrapolations: intra-species extrapolation ($UF_H = 10$ to account for variation in sensitivity among the human population), inter-species extrapolation ($UF_A = 10$ to account for extrapolating from experimental animals to humans) and LOAEL-to-NOAEL extrapolation ($UF_L = 10$ to account for using a LOAEL when a NOAEL is not available).
+Risk Characterization: EPA characterizes risks to human health and the environment by comparing the potential hazards and exposures for the chemical substance, estimated as described above.
+EPA applies a margin of exposure approach to calculate potential human health risks of new chemicals.
+A benchmark (acceptable) margin of exposure is derived by applying uncertainty factors for the following types of extrapolations: intra-species extrapolation (UF_H = 10 to account for variation in sensitivity among the human population), inter-species extrapolation (UF_A = 10 to account for extrapolating from experimental animals to humans) and LOAEL-to-NOAEL extrapolation (UF_L = 10 to account for using a LOAEL when a NOAEL is not available).
 Hence, in the New Chemicals Program, a benchmark MOE is typically 100 and 1000 when NOAELs and LOAELs, respectively, are used to identify hazard.
 When allometric scaling or pharmacokinetic modeling is used to derive an effect level, the UF_H may be reduced to 3, for a benchmark MOE of 30.
 The benchmark MOE is used to compare to the MOE calculated by comparing the toxicity NOAEL or LOAEL to the estimated exposure concentrations.
 When the calculated MOE is equal to or exceeds the benchmark MOE, the new chemical substance is not likely to present an unreasonable risk.
 EPA assesses risks to workers considering engineering controls described in the PMN but in the absence of personal protective equipment (PPE) such as gloves and respirators.
 If risks are preliminarily identified, EPA then considers whether the risks would be mitigated by the use of PPE (e.g., impervious gloves, respirator).